rancher/terraform-null-rke2-install/README.md

 #### Terraform Version

-We specify the Terraform version < 1.6 to avoid potential license issues and version > 1.2.0 to enable custom variable validations.
+We specify the Terraform version < 1.6 to avoid potential license issues and version > 1.5.0.

 ## RKE2 Config